The Best Acting Schools in Canada of 2025

 Located in North Bay, Ontario, about three-and-a-half hours north of Toronto, Canadore College is a school of applied arts and technology.
 It was founded in 1967 as a campus of Sudbury’s Cambrian College and became an independent institution in 1972.
 Canadore College has three North Bay campuses and one in Parry Sound, Ontario.

 Students in the Acting for Stage and Screen program gain experience with stage productions and student films.
-The abundance of film and television productions in the North Bay area also allows students to get involved and perform alongside recognizable talent while gaining valuable experience.
-Did you know that many of the popular Hallmark Channel movies are filmed in and around North Bay?
-The city and surrounding areas have become another Hollywood North hot spot, attracting film and TV productions since 2009.
-Prime Video’s The Lake scripted series was also shot in the area.
+The abundance of film and television productions in the North Bay area, including many popular Hallmark movies, allows students to get involved and perform alongside recognizable talent while gaining valuable experience.

 What You’ll Learn